UofMontreal-Multiexpo/uom.usis/README.md

 In addition to the manuals of the package, data and functions (accessible by the `help` function), the **inst/doc** directory contains:

 * An organized list of the datasets and functions, in the file `list_of_help_pages.html`.
-* A description of the IMIS and OIS data, in the file `IMIS_database.pdf`.
+* A description of the IMIS and OIS data, in the file `USIS_database.pdf`.

-These files can be accessed using `help(package = "uom.imis")` then clicking on "User guides, package vignettes and other documentation".
+These files can be accessed using `help(package = "uom.usis")` then clicking on "User guides, package vignettes and other documentation".

 ## Authors